 All learning objectives, teachers, assesments and the time schedule can be found on Ocasys, all additional information can be found on this page.

-Research groups in the Zernike Institute for Advanced Materials submit brief (half A4, no pictures or equations) proposals, which are collected in a list of available projects: you find the available projects for 2018 at the bottom of this page.
-Futhermore, for reference or inspiration, the lists of available projects of the years 2010-2017 are also archived at the bottom of this page).
+Research groups in the Zernike Institute for Advanced Materials submit brief (half A4, no pictures or equations) proposals, which are collected in a list of available projects: you will soon find the available projects for 2019 at the bottom of this page.
+Futhermore, for reference or inspiration, the lists of available projects of the years 2010-2017 and 2018 are also archived at the bottom of this page).
 Each prospective supervisor can submit up to two proposals, with a maximum of five per research group.

 The student selects a topic from the list of available projects and discusses this with her/his mentor, before contacting the project supervisor.
-Selection has to be completed by early February (exact date will be announced in time), while the actual working on the project should start per 1 March at the latest.
+Selection has to be completed by early February (For 2019: 8 February), while the actual working on the project should start typically shortly after 15 February, but 1 March at the latest.

 Note: students should not feel restricted to the listing, when a student has an idea for a small project of her/his own, she/he is always welcome to approach a prospective supervisor with the idea for asking whether it can be carried out.

 Here you can find a file with all guidelines for top master Nanoscience students and supervisors on individually supervised course units

 Guidelines on lab journal keeping

 At the start of the course prof. dr. ir.
 C.H. van der Wal will give a tutorial about the lab journal.

 The pdf document at this link provides the instructions that must be followed for keeping a lab journal during the NS194 course.

 Each student should give an oral presentation on her/his research project.
 The students will organize a scientific symposium at the end of the semester where they all give their oral presentations.
 Find the programme of June 2018 on www.nanosymposium.nl.